adamtow/notecuts/docs/English.md

 Now, whenever you want to run Cronios for long periods of uninterrupted time, run this shortcut.
 After seeing the notification from Cronios as to when it will start evaluating your cron jobs, you can lock your screen or switch to using other apps.

 Also use the [Cronios Watcher](http://cronios.com#cronios-watcher) to be notified if Cronios were to stop, either by iOS or by an error in the Shortcuts app.
 For more information, please refer to the [Cronios documentation](http://cronios.com).

 ****

+<span id="integration"></span>
+## Integrating NoteCuts with Third-Party Triggering Services

+Combine a third-party triggering service like IFTTT or Zapier to append shortcut commands to your notes and files on Evernote or Dropbox.
+For Apple Notes, use shortcuts to append commands to local and remote NoteCuts notes.

+If NoteCuts is running continuously in the background, shortcut commands will run automatically.

+****